abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

 ##### Do the false negative Parkin SNPs make and difference to the predictions

 I ran the Mu lat and long prediction modeling using the original 478 Parkin snippy core alignment (285 SNPs) and an alignment with the 70 false negative SNPs added.
+The 70 extra SNPs greatly improve the predictions.

 ![Image description](https://github.com/abuultjens/Mu_Parkin_vs_Agy99_SNPs/blob/main/Screen%20Shot%202021-08-24%20at%2012.36.10%20pm.png)